elastic/elasticsearch-dsl-py/docs/faceted_search.rst

 ~~~~~~~~

 If you require any custom behavior or modifications simply override one or more
-of the methods responsible for the class' functions.
-The two main methods are:
+of the methods responsible for the class' functions:

 ``search(self)``
   is responsible for constructing the ``Search`` object used.
 Override this if